-Packed full of vitamins and offering a myriad of antioxidants your body can use to fight off disease, berries make an extraordinary addition to any meal.
+Packed full of vitamins and offering a myriad of antioxidants your body can use to fight off disease, fresh berries make an extraordinary addition to any meal.
 And studies show that flavonoids called anthocyanidins may help to increase mental sharpness as we age.
 The vibrant color of berries always makes food more fun too.
-Eating berries for breakfast and enjoying them as snacks throughout the day aids in weight loss, and makes it easy to keep a healthy BMI in check.
+Eating fresh berries for breakfast and enjoying them as snacks throughout the day aids in weight loss, and makes it easy to keep a healthy BMI in check.

 Between all the different types of berries available on the market (and in the wild!), it’s almost impossible to get bored with them.
 There are tons of ways to use berries in your everyday life – put them in smoothies, bake them in pies, blend them into frozen treats, or turn them into homemade raw vegan condiments!
 Making condiments is easy to do, and enables you to avoid the long list of ingredients typically found on store-bought products.
 Here are a few options you’re going to fall in love with: